Robur the Conqueror: Plot summary

 The entirety of the final scene is described from the crowd's point of view.
 The Albatross begins circling the Go-ahead; the Go-ahead drops ballast and rises to fourteen thousand feet.
 The Albatross follows, still a circling menace.
 The Go-ahead is at the mercy of the Albatross because the Albatross is both faster and more maneuverable.
-Finally, the Go-ahead exceeds her pressure height limit, whereupon her gas bags rupture.
-Losing her buoyancy gas, the Go-ahead drops out of the sky like a rapidly descending kite.
+Finally, the Go-ahead exceeds her pressure-height limit, whereupon her gas bags rupture.
+Losing her buoyant gases, the Go-ahead drops out of the sky like a rapidly descending kite.
 The Albatross stays alongside of the Go-ahead as she falls, signalling the pilot and passengers of the Go-ahead to come on board the Albatross.
-They refuse, but then the crew of the Albatross again seizes them and brings them aboard.
+They refuse, but then the crew of the Albatross seizes them and brings them aboard.

 Having demonstrated his rule over the skies, Robur returns the three men to the ground.
 In a short speech, Robur says that nations are not yet fit for union.
 He cautions the crowd that it is evolution, not revolution, that they should be seeking.
 He leaves with the promise that he will one day return to reveal his secrets of flight.
 The people of Philadelphia subject Prudent and Evans to unrelenting ridicule for the rest of their lives.